 Digital Humanities Speaker Series

-The Kaplan Digital Humanities Speaker Series hosts talks by scholars, artists, and community members working on a wide array of digital humanities projects.
+In 2021-2022, the Kaplan Digital Humanities Speaker Series hosted talks by scholars, artists, and community members working on a wide array of digital humanities projects.
 The series is designed to show the breadth of the field with a special focus on how DH theory can be used to engage community needs.
-The speaker series is convened by Joseph Whitson, Kaplan's Postdoctoral Fellow in Digital Humanities.
+The speaker series was convened by Joseph Whitson, Kaplan's 2020-2022 Postdoctoral Fellow in Digital Humanities.

 Dr. Sarah Wald – Telling Stories Using Digital Formats - Carceral Geographies of Mt.
 Hood National Forest

 6:00 pm CST via Zoom